Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 I'm pleased that we're delivering growth throughout our business both our Scores and Decision Management Software segments were up 6% over the same period last year and Application segment was up 12% over the same period last year.

-We're continuing to see positive signs in cloud business where revenues were up 14% and bookings were up 48% versus last year.
+We're continuing to see positive signs in our cloud business, where revenues were up 14% and bookings were up 48% versus last year.
 In fact, it was the second largest quarter ever for our cloud business and the pipeline for our solutions remains strong.

 As we sign more deals and grow our customer base, we are building a strong transactional revenue stream with recurring predictable revenues.
 We are seeing more evidence every quarter for increased market acceptance of our Decision Management Software.
 Bookings this quarter were up 31% over last year and represented the largest quarter ever in that segment.
-The investments we have made in distribution over the last year are beginning to pay off and we expect solid growth in the space moving forward.
+The investments we have made in distribution over the last year are beginning to pay off and we expect solid growth in this space moving forward.

 In the Scores business, we continue to make great strides towards maximizing the value of this cornerstone franchise.
 It's been two years since we announced the deal with Experian to add FICO Scores to their premium consumer offerings.
 The first year of that partnership was dedicated to rolling out Scores across the Experian platform.
 We continued last year to fine tune the program and pursue other opportunities with Experian.
 That led to an agreement we signed this month to further expand our relationship.

 This new agreement broadens the content we provide to Experian's premium consumer offerings.
 It also includes licensing the FICO Score as a key component in Experian's direct lead generation business.
 We believe in the value that this lead gen business can create for consumers and lenders by taking the friction out of the process.
 By including FICO Scores, the scores that are used by lenders to originate new loans, this lead gen business can instantly match consumers with the best pre-qualified offers.
 Furthermore, offering FICO Scores can produce higher response rates, better conversion rates and increased consumer satisfaction.

 We're excited about the possibilities of this expanded partnership and we're also pursuing several other meaningful opportunities in the Score space.
-In partnership with Experian, we're offering consumers world-class financial products in both the lead gen channel and premium channel.
+In partnership with Experian, we're offering consumers world-class financial products in both the lead gen channel and the premium channel.

 On the B2B side, we're continuing to see positive results.
 Originations continue to be strong and we're seeing account growth in account management scores as well.
-In a rising rate environment, it's important to remember that our biggest point of leverage on the B2B side is in credit cards which drives nearly two-thirds of our B2B scores revenue.
+In a rising rate environment, it's important to remember that our biggest point of leverage on the B2B side is in credit cards, which drives nearly two-thirds of our B2B scores revenue.
 Unlike other market participants, we price mortgage scores at the same rate as other credit card scores.
 Because of this, our exposure to mortgage is roughly only 10% of B2B scores revenue.
 So we're less affected by mortgage market headwinds.
-With the current momentum as well as visibilities in the new revenue sources, we expect Scores growth to accelerate in the second half of the year.
+With the current momentum as well as visibilities into new revenue sources, we expect Scores growth to accelerate in the second half of the year.

 I'll share some summary thoughts later.
 But now, I'd like to turn the call back over to Mike for further financial details.